Instead of Feeling Pleasure, I Feel Pain When I’m Close to Orgasm

 That said, when reading your message, my initial concern was not that you can’t orgasm, but that your partner is placing so much pressure on you to do so.
 I think people can have perfectly good (even outstanding!) sex lives without having an orgasm.
 We tend to have a very goal-oriented, orgasm-focused view of sexuality in the U.S., but this one type of physical response is not the yardstick by which all sexuality is measured.
 Not being able to have an orgasm is not a problem unless you identify it as one.

 Being pressured to have an orgasm is, ironically, the thing that’s most likely to make it not happen.
 Stress, worry and performance anxiety are the number-one orgasm killers.
-If you are happy with your sexual response and the pleasure that your partner is giving to you, then the most “giving x93 thing that she can do is stop applying her definition of what’s pleasurable to you, and instead accept yours.
+If you are happy with your sexual response and the pleasure that your partner is giving to you, than the most “giving” thing that she can do is stop applying her definition of what’s pleasurable to you, and instead accept yours.

 Finding a solution to the pain you describe during stimulation is beyond my scope as a sex advice columnist.
 If you haven’t done so already, you might want to consult with a health care provider or physical therapist who specializes in painful sex (not just your regular doctor or gynecologist).
 I link to some resources on this topic in a previous column, Why Does Sex Hurt.
 Unfortunately, we have a lot of gaps in our knowledge/understanding of why sex can be painful, so even consulting with health care providers who specialize in this issue may not produce instant results, but it’s the best path I can think of.